YaminDO/Data-Analyst-Portfolio/README.md

 I'm always open to new opportunities, collaborations, and discussions about data analysis, software development, or the exciting fusion of both.
 Whether you're looking for a data analyst with a unique software background, want to discuss a potential project, or simply wish to connect and explore opportunities together, I'd be delighted to hear from you.

-You can reach out to me via email at [Your Email], or connect with me on [LinkedIn](Your LinkedIn Profile URL) to start a conversation.
+You can reach out to me via email at yaminngeinfo@gmail.com, or connect with me on [LinkedIn](Your LinkedIn Profile URL) to start a conversation.
 Let's embrace the dynamic world of data analysis and embark on a journey of exploration and innovation together.

 Thank you for visiting my portfolio.
 I'm eager to continue expanding my horizons in data analysis and look forward to connecting with like-minded professionals who share my enthusiasm for data-driven excellence.